kevinzhuang01/srp_2025/_profiles/mercy-nthenyakyatha.md

   the supportive ecosystem that has fueled my development.
 My goal is that, together, weâ\x80\x99ll create resilient, data-driven solutions that benefit communities and ensure every voice can thrive."
+lightning_talk: Computer Vision, Load Forecasting for Urban Mobility and Grid Planning
+keywords: Computer Vision; Edge AI; Embedded IoT; Air Quality Monitoring; Energy Modelling;
+  Cooling Load Forecasting; Load Analysis; Sustainable Urban Mobility
 ---

 ## Academic Interests

 My research and academic interests are at the intersection of sensing technologies, data-driven modeling, and machine learning, with a particular focus on urban sustainability and mobility: Computer Vision for Public Transportation I develop end-to-end pipelines and models to detect, track, and re-identify passengers using on-board and curbside cameras.
 My work focuses on using appearance, temporal logic, and geomatics fusion for accurate boarding and alighting counts, considering bus occupancy and demographic profiles.
 Additionally, I create models that analyze driver behavior through camera footage and geomatics data to understand how driving patterns relate to accidents or incidents.
 Energy Systems & Demand Forecasting Modeling residential cooling loads under changing climate conditions by combining satellite-derived building archetypes with dynamic thermal simulations (EnergyPlus, JEPlus).
 I study how increased air-conditioning demand stresses distribution transformers and integrate occupancy and market-adoption data to predict future grid impacts.
-Environmental Sensing & Air Quality Designing low-cost, dual-mode sensor networks (solar-powered at stops, vehicle-powered on buses) to monitor PM?.? exposure in real time.
+Environmental Sensing & Air Quality Designing low-cost, dual-mode sensor networks (solar-powered at stops, vehicle-powered on buses) to monitor PMâ.â exposure in real time.
 Focused on sensor calibration, over-the-air updates, and turning pollution data into actionable insights for transit agencies.
 Creating end-to-end IoT solutions for off-grid deployments, ensuring autonomous operation, cloud sync, and efficient power management in resource-limited settings.